OuhscBbmc/usnavy-assignment-survey-1/analysis/survey-response-1/survey-response-1.md

 # Summary {.tabset .tabset-fade .tabset-pills}

 ## Notes
-1. The current report covers 994 responses.
+1. The current report covers 951 responses.
+1. We excluded 17 cases because their orders preceded the year 2012 and 26 cases because the `year_executed_order` value was missing.

 ## Unanswered Questions